Major Pre-application Advice Service

 In light of the current situation, the Council has decided to hold virtual meetings in place of face to face meetings until further notice.

 Major Application Pre-Application Meetings planned for 24 June 2020 onwards will be held as a virtual meeting, until further notice, and a full pre-application response pack will still be provided.
 In order to do this, we ask prospective developers to provide as much information as possible in advance of the proposed scheduled meeting date and where possible to include a presentation by e-mail.

 Please be aware that our ability to provide a response within the four week target that we set ourselves will be challenging at this time.
-Details of our full position can be found on this page.

 We encourage developers and their agents to engage in discussions with us for major development proposals.
 This helps provide early indications of our view of a scheme.
 Discussions can also clarify the information needed for subsequent applications, help improve the quality of proposals and save time and money on working up proposals.

 The more information you are able to supply, the more detailed our response will be.

 The Pre-Application Advice Service for Major Developments meets on a monthly basis.
 It is made up of relevant officials across the Highland Council, Scottish Natural Heritage, Scottish Environment Protection Agency, Transport Scotland and other key agencies.
 The meeetings are chaired by a Senior member of staff from the Planning and Development Service.
 Face to face advice is available on these dates for 2021, and these dates for 2022.

 You will be asked to attend the pre-application meeting which best suits your timescale.
 At the meeting you will be asked to present your proposal, following which there is an opportunity for questions and clarification from those attending the meeting.

 Within four weeks of the pre-application meeting, you will receive a pre-application pack outlining the key outcomes of our discussions about your proposal.
 This pack will contain an overview of: